vitmalina/KickStart/README.md

 The following application structure is suggested for all projects

-/app 			- main application folder
+/app 			- main application folder <br>
-   /main		- main module
+   /main		- main module <br>
-   /mod1		- any custom module
+   /mod1		- any custom module <br>
-/libs			- all JavaScript libraries that you want to support /media			- root folder for all UPLOADS
+/libs			- all JavaScript libraries that you want to support <br>
+/media			- root folder for all UPLOADS <br>
-/server			- root folder for all SERVER SIDE scripts /setup			- folder for setup scripts
+/server			- root folder for all SERVER SIDE scripts <br>
+/setup			- folder for setup scripts <br>
-/index.html  	- starting point
+/index.html  	- starting point <br>
-/index.appcache - cache manifest
+/index.appcache - cache manifest <br>